NorthStarUAS/ImageAnalysis/scripts/README.md

   ## 5a-sba3.py

-  Uses image connectivity structure combined with solvepnp() and a custom multi-vector triangulation function to assemble scene.
-Works well until we run out of sufficient connectivity.
+  Uses image connectivity structure combined with the ransac version of solvepnp() and a custom multi-vector triangulation function to assemble scene.
+Seems to produce a useful initial scene structure for the set of images that are well connected together.
+The ransac version of solvepnp() helps the robustness of the assembly process.

   ## 5a-sba4.py